 Antmicro’s software and hardware services often involve video data processing.
 The vision systems we have created for customers from various industries use a range of interfaces, however, the most popular embedded platforms, such as NVIDIA’s Jetson SoMs, Google Coral devkit and other NXP i.MX8 platforms or Qualcomm’s Snapdragon typically have only one interface designed to connect video accessories, that is MIPI CSI-2.

 To enable quick prototyping with various video input interfaces, we have been building a wide array of open source accessories for our range of open source baseboard platforms.
-The latest addition to the family is Antmicro’s SDI-to-MIPI bridge that allows SDI-based systems to harness the power of embedded AI platforms.
+The latest addition to the family is Antmicro’s SDI-to-MIPI bridge based on the Lattice CrossLink FPGA that allows SDI-based systems to harness the power of embedded AI platforms.

 Just add SDI

 MIPI CSI-2 is the most popular interface used in cameras, drones, IoT devices, face and object recognition security systems and infotainment.

 But for more heavy-duty industrial equipment operating in the field, where cameras cannot be mounted directly on the processing unit, MIPI CSI-2 is not an option, as it doesn’t allow devices to be connected to it at a distance longer than a few dozen centimeters.

 Our Lattice CrossLink-based SDI bridge scratches that itch and enables us to design various solutions that benefit from SDI’s support of transmission over a single coaxial cable to achieve much longer connections.